koenrane/KR-new-site/content/instrumental-convergence-for-realistic-agent-objectives.md

 > MDPs assume that utility functions have a lot of structure: the utility of a history is time-discounted additive over observations.
 Basically, $u(a_1 o_1 a_2 o_2\ldots ) = \sum_{t=1}^\infty \gamma^{t-1}R(o_t)$, for some $\gamma\in[0,1)$ and reward function $R:\mathcal{O}\to\mathbb{R}$ over observations.
 And because of this structure, the agent's average per-timestep reward is controlled by the last observation it sees.
 There are exponentially fewer last observations than there are _observation histories._ Therefore, in this situation, instrumental convergence is exponentially weaker for reward functions than for arbitrary u<sub>OH</sub>.

-This is equivalent to a featurization which takes in an action-observation history, ignores the actions, and spits out time-discounted observation counts.
+This involves a featurization which takes in an action-observation history, ignores the actions, and spits out time-discounted observation counts.
 The utility function is then over observations (which are just states in the MDP case).
 Here, the symmetries can only be over states, and not histories, and no matter how expressive the plausible state-based-reward-set $\mathfrak{D}_S$ is, it can't compete with the exponentially larger domain of the observation-history-based-utility-set $\mathfrak{D}_{OH}$, and so the featurization has _limited how strong instrumental convergence can get_ by projecting the high-dimensional u<sub>OH</sub> into the lower-dimensional u<sub>State</sub>.

-But when we go from u<sub>AOH</sub> to u<sub>OH</sub>, we're throwing away even more information—information about the actions!
+However, when we go from u<sub>AOH</sub> to u<sub>OH</sub>, we're throwing away even more information—information about the actions!
 This is also a sparse projection.
 So what's up?

 When we throw away info about actions, we're breaking some symmetries which made instrumental convergence disappear in the u<sub>AOH</sub> case.
 In any deterministic environment, there are equally many u<sub>AOH</sub> which make me want to go e.g. down (and, say, die) as which make me want to go up (and survive).
 This is guaranteed by symmetries which swap the value of an optimal AOH with the value of an AOH going the other way: